pip-services/pip-services-docs/content/en/dart/prometheus/_index.md

 no_list: true
 weight: 500
 description: >
-    Prometheus components for Pip.Services Dart

-    This module is a part of the [Pip.Services](http://pipservices.org) polyglot microservices toolkit.

  This module contains components for working with meters in the Prometheus service.
 The PrometheusCounters and PrometheusMetricsService components allow you to work both, in client mode through PushGateway and as a service.
 ---

 ### Packages